orbitalquark/textadept/doc/06_AdeptEditing.md

 #### Enclose Entities

 As a complement to selecting entities, you can enclose text as entities.
-The `Edit -> Selection -> Enclose In...` menu contains all available entities and their key bindings.
+The "Edit -> Selection -> Enclose In..." menu contains all available entities and their key bindings.

 If no text is selected, the word to the left of the caret is enclosed.